imliuyzh/lfs101x-notes/chapter13.md

 To count the number of duplicate entries, use `$ uniq -c filename`.

 ## `paste`
-Suppose you have a file that contains the full name of all employees and another file that lists their phone numbers and Employee IDs.
+Suppose you have a file that contains the full name of all employees and another file that lists their phone numbers and IDs.
 You want to create a new file that contains all the data listed in three columns: name, employee ID, and phone number. `paste` can be used to create a single file containing all three columns.
 The different columns are identified based on delimiters.

 `paste` accepts the following options:
 - `-d` delimiters specify a list of delimiters to be used instead of tabs for separating consecutive values on a single line.
 Each delimiter is used in turn; when the list has been exhausted, paste begins again at the first delimiter.